ccclub ccclub

 Data flowManual submissionSubmission/syncSubmissionAutomatic sync

-Agents beyond Claude CodeSomeClaude-focusedClaude-focusedCodex, OpenCode, Amp, pi-agent
+Agents beyond Claude CodeSomeClaude-focusedClaude-focusedCodex, OpenCode, Amp, Grok, Pi

 Web dashboard per groupโ€”โ€”โ€”Yes